a20351766/udo.1.4.0/docs/source/whatis.md

 scale of the system.
 This first phase also **eliminates any non-determinism**, as inconsistent results can be filtered out before ordering.

-Because we have eliminated non-determinism, Fabric is the first blockchain technology that **enables use of standard programming languages**.
+Because we have eliminated non-determinism, UDO is the first blockchain technology that **enables use of standard programming languages**.
 In the 1.1.0 release, smart contracts can be written in either Go or Node.js, while there are plans to support other popular languages including Java in subsequent releases.